Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 ### Ab-initio Siesta ###

-Next at the third test, we download the Siesta-4.1b code [3] and unpack by
+Next at the third test, we utilize the Siesta-4.1b code of the Spainish group [4], by downloading and unpacking by "tar -zxvf siesta-4.1b.tar.gz".
-"tar -zxvf siesta-4.1b.tar.gz".
-Before testing on the Siesta-4.1b code, it is necessary to install the OpenBLAS and Scalapack packages.
+Before testing on the Siesta-4.1b code, it is necessary to install the OpenBLAS and Scalapack packages in prior to the Siesta code.

 For OpenBLAS, it is straight forward after a while.
 However, the installation of Scalapack needs to go in a different way than CentOS.